 This amateur video of our first "Birthplace of Genghis Khan Motorcycle Tour"

 German representative of OTMT, Dr. Marion Wizotski, published the first edition of her German language travel guide book "MONGOLEI" in January 2008.
 It involved a lot of research and travel within Mongolia.
 The third and most recent edition was published in April 2018.

-Gobi Desert reccie trip: a reconnaisance mission to the Gobi Desert led to an increased choice of overland tours by jeep and motorcycle.
-Most tour companies fly from Ulaanbaatar to the Gobi, but going over land has many advantages: amazing scenery and a remote experience where you are unlikely to meet other tourists.
+Gobi Desert reccie trip: a reconnaissance mission to the Gobi Desert led to an increased choice of overland routes by jeep and motorcycle.
+Most tour companies fly from Ulaanbaatar to the Gobi, but going overland has many advantages: amazing scenery and a remote experience where you are unlikely to meet other tourists.
 It gives people an understanding of how vast Mongolia is.

 Introducing our two Dodge 50 (RENAULT) ex-British-army utility trucks, brought to Mongolia for use as support vehicles: